 In 1893 the Xinhui-based charity, Renyu Tang 仁育堂, buried 387 bodies in individual graves at the Huangkang Cemetery, each furnished with an epitaph.
 It took the Renyu Tang five years to complete the project.
 These unclaimed bodies were part of a larger shipment of "Gold Mountain" bodies that reached Xinhui 新会 in 1888.
 Interestingly, the unclaimed deceased were not exclusively Xinhui natives.
 Some were neighboring county residents and some from more distant areas.

-One of the markers set up by the Renyu Tang in Xinhui's Huangkang Cemetery reads:
+One of the markers set up by the Renyu Tang in Xinhui's Huangkang Cemetery reads

 "金山各阜先友骸骨运回本邑自光绪十